Franchertz/Project-Statistical-Modelling-with-Python/README.md

 ### Part 1:

-#### Establishing Connection with CityBikes API: During this phase, we delved into the structure of the CityBikes API.
-We developed code that prompts the user for a city name and retrieves information about the chosen city.
+#### Establishing Connection with CityBikes API: During this phase, I delved into the structure of the CityBikes API.
+I developed code that prompts the user for a city name and retrieves information about the chosen city.
 For this demonstration, Lille was selected as the city, and I successfully acquired data regarding all available bike stations, including their latitude, longitude, and the number of bikes in stock.
 Subsequently, I parsed the JSON data file into a Pandas dataframe.

 ### Part 2: